 Summer Lawn Care: Tips & Scheduling Guide

 People often ask us, “what should I do for my lawn during the summer?”
-Proper summer lawn care is all about balance—protecting your grass from heat stress, managing moisture, and addressing pests and disease.
+Proper summer lawn care is all about balance.
+Protecting your grass from heat stress, managing moisture, and addressing pests and disease.
 A good summer lawn care schedule should include watering wisely, applying the right treatments, and planning for seeding if needed.
 This guide walks through all the essential steps with expert tips and proven Jonathan Green solutions.

 Summer Lawn Maintenance

-- Water Deeply—But Not Too Often
+- Water Deeply, But Not Too Often

-July and August can be a difficult time for lawns.
+- July and August can be a difficult time for lawns.
 Long periods of sunshine and drought may cause the grass to turn brown in some areas.
 Lawns normally need about one inch of water per week, but during extended hot and dry spells, they need closer to two inches, either from rainfall or irrigation.

-The temptation is to over-water at this time in an attempt to save the lawn.
+- The temptation is to over-water at this time in an attempt to save the lawn.
 However, wet grass leaves is an invitation for fungal attack, especially if your lawn is wet going into the night time.
 Water early in the day to allow the lawn to dry before evening.

 - Prevent Fungal Lawn Diseases

-A wet lawn combined with high humidity can be a breeding ground for fungal infections like summer patch, dollar spot, red thread, brown patch, and pink snow mold.
+- A wet lawn combined with high humidity can be a breeding ground for fungal infections like summer patch, dollar spot, red thread, brown patch, and pink snow mold.
 Jonathan Green’s Lawn Fungus Control treats more than 20 lawn diseases.
 Be sure to read the instructions on the package before applying.
-The waxy cuticle coating on Jonathan Green Black Beauty lawn grass also provides natural protection against fungal attack.
+The waxy cuticle coating on Jonathan Green Black Beauty grass seed also provides natural protection against fungal attack.

 - Stop Grubs Before They Destroy Your Roots

-In the summer, particularly around July, grubs and insects can attack the lawn.
+- In the summer, particularly around July, grubs and insects can attack the lawn.
 These tiny grubs usually hatch before the end of June and feed on grass roots, rhizomes, and stems.
 Jonathan Green’s Natural Grub and Insect Control uses plant-based oils to control grubs and surface-feeding insects like chinch bugs, fleas, and ants.
 This organic summer grass treatment helps prevent root damage and promotes healthy growth.

 - Feed with an Organic Summer Lawn Fertilizer

-If you feel your lawn could benefit from a feeding during the summer, use Jonathan Green Organic Lawn Food.
+- If you feel your lawn could benefit from a feeding during the summer, use Jonathan Green’s Organic Lawn Food.
 This fertilizer contains 100% homogenous granules that provide a slow, steady release of nutrients without burning the lawn.
 The organic matter in this product helps retain water in the soil and feeds the microbes responsible for recycling nutrients and supporting grass plant resistance.

 - Check and Adjust Your Soil’s pH

-Healthy lawns grow best in soil with a pH of 6.2 to 6.9.
+- Healthy lawns grow best in soil with a pH of 6.2 to 6.9.
 If your reading is too low, apply Jonathan Green’s Mag-I-Cal for Lawns in Acidic Soil to raise the pH.
 This product contains 35% calcium and works faster than lime, while also being safe for use around children and pets.

-If your soil pH is 7 or higher, use Mag-I-Cal Plus for Lawns in Alkaline Soil.
+- If your soil pH is 7 or higher, use Mag-I-Cal Plus for Lawns in Alkaline Soil.
 It contains sulfur to lower pH and improve nutrient uptake, along with calcium carbonate and humates to promote microbial activity and root health.

 FAQ: Summer Lawn Care Tips